Openstack: Some first steps (revisited with Opentofu)

 Create User and Project

 A last step is to create a non admin user, with its project and add it to the "member" group.
-The member role is already created by openstack in the installation process.
+The member role is already created by Openstack in the installation process.
 We should assign the role "member" to the newly created user in the newly created project.

 In order to get the data from the member role (what Openstack knows about it), we define the data block